Marcus Vinicius (consul 19 BC): Career

 Between AD 1 and 4, Vinicius commanded the five legions stationed in Germany.
 His army fought so successfully that he was awarded ornamenta triumphalia.

 Throughout his life, Vinicius seems to have enjoyed a close friendship with the emperor: the historian Suetonius quotes a letter by Augustus in which he talks about playing dice with Vinicius and his fellow homo novus, Publius Silius Nerva.

 Family

 Vinicius' son Publius was consul in AD 2.
-His grandson and namesake Marcus Vinicius was consul in 30 and the husband of Julia Livilla, granddaughter of the emperor Tiberius.
+His grandson and namesake Marcus Vinicius was consul in 30 and the husband of Julia Livilla, sister of the emperor Caligula.

 Legacy

 The Roman tribe Vinicia was probably named in his honor.